Afon Rheidol: Economy

+A large stag-like shape on the northern valley wall, above the Cwm Rheidol reservoir, known as the "White Stag", is traditionally said to be a hill figure but it is in fact an industrial feature, formed by the waste from lead mining at Gellireirin.
+The landmark has been visible for more than 100 years.

 Environment

 The catchment of the Rheidol is dominated by the western maritime exposure of this part of Wales.
 Rainfall levels are high and ecosystems reflect both high rainfall and the acidic nature of the underlying rocks.
 Combined with the acid mine drainage from abandoned silver and lead mines that sit within the catchment (the area around Aberystwyth contains 38 of the 50 worst polluting metal mines in Wales), by 1991 the river had regularly broken EEC pollution limits for heavy metal contamination such as zinc.

 Upland Molinia spp. grassland is common growing on deep deposits of peat.
 Within the valleys, dense and ancient oak forests with rich understoreys of ferns, mosses and lichens are common.
 In the valley bottom, glacial and alluvial deposits have been worked by man into low intensive agriculture.